CaptainAsbestos/class-notes/peace-conflict/notes-peace-conflicts.md

 - Bargaining Theory of War (Fearon)

+- Military Industrial Complex means that violence pays, regardless of victory or defeat for the US empire.
+The Peace Dividend was tried and didn't pay enough

+- The theft of Surplus labour value is structural violence

 #### Absence of Violence (*Peace Continuum* Davenport et al., 2018)
 \
-They break down this concept into the following concepts:
+They break down negative peace into the following concepts:

 - Order
 - harmonious relationship
 - trust
 - reconciliation
 - social integration
+    * especially after ethnic cleansing
+    * Inter-state dependence (EU)
 - justice / rule of law (punish \& deter rogue actors)
 - Conflict resolution institutionalisation
 - *socioeconomic opportunity*